alfredjophy/CollegeStuff/Sem_3/Data_Structures/LabList/lablist.md

 9. Implement stack using linked list.
 10. Implement queue using array.
 11. Implement queue using linked list.
 12. Traverse a binary tree recursivly in order.
 13. Implement bubble sort.
 14. Merge one sorted array with another sorted array.

+## Notes

+    * Be very specific with the algorithm
+    * First time use of variable involves set